jxsvoboda/sycek/README.md

 Bad style that currently triggers a parse error:

   * Invalid character (such as Carriage Return) in normal code context
-  * Attribute specifier in position where it is ignored

 Since ccheck does not expand macros, thus it can fail to parse a source file that uses the C preprocessor in a way that alters the language syntax.